Civil rights icon and Congressman John Lewis has died at age 80 after a six-month battle with pancreatic cancer.

 Lewis , a native of Troy, Alabama, was a co-founder of the Student Nonviolent Coordinating Committee (SNCC) and later became its chairman, and also served as director of the Voter Education Project.

 In Washington, he fought against poverty and made improving education and healthcare his top priorities among others.
-Lewis supported national health insurance and gay rights, and was a loud critic of U.S. involvement in the Iraq War.
-He famously boycotted the inauguration ceremonies of Presidents George W. Bush and Donald Trump, claiming both had been unfairly elected.
+Lewis supported national health insurance, gay rights and was a loud critic of U.S. involvement in the Iraq War.
+He famously boycotted the inauguration ceremonies of George W. Bush and Donald Trump, claiming both had been unfairly elected.
 In 2016, he led a sit-in at the House of Representatives to protest inaction against gun laws after the Orlando nightclub shooting.

 He also co-wrote a series of graphic novels about the civil rights movement, beginning with “March,” which won him a National Book Award.